AuDigitalHealth/lingo/contributing.md

 - Automated tests have been updated, and new areas of functionality have adequate coverage.
 - Manual tests have been updated and documented.
 - Green build on feature branch, with all automated tests executed and passing or quarantined (with linked open defect).
+- e2e tests have been updated if the feature affects the UI, along with all existing tests being green.
 - Acceptance criteria demonstrated to Product Owner.
 - Documentation has been updated.